 We plotted vapor transport isotherms of FBE using a nonlinear regression analysis for different RH conditions at 65°C (Figure 2).
-Since data from dry- and wet-cup measurements were generated during exposure to lower and higher water vapor concentrations, respectively, higher absorption of water made the coating less dense, allowing moisture to transport at relatively higher rates [36].
-At lower activities (e.g., measured data in dry-cup limits), water transmission rate increased with concentration close to a linear manner because the Langmuir and Henry's sorption modes, also known as dual-mode sorption, are dominant processes [43], [44].
+Our results showed that the vapor permeance of the FBE film was sensitive to humidity limits and measurements from the cup methods were not equal.
+This behavior, which has been noted in the literature [37], was an early indication of hygroscopic behavior in the coating.
+Since data from dry- and wet-cup measurements were generated during exposure to lower and higher water vapor concentrations, respectively, higher absorption of water made the coating less dense, allowing moisture to transport at relatively higher rates [30].
+At lower activities (e.g., measured data in dry-cup limits), water transmission rate increased with concentration close to a linear manner because the Langmuir and Henry's sorption modes, also known as dual-mode sorption, are dominant processes [38], [39].
+Although we generally expect a linear relationship between permeability and relative feed pressure, gas permeation based on dual mode transport is described by an exponential expression [40], [41].
 We found a small nonlinear relationship between the water vapor transmission rate (i.e., P_L) and its concentration.
 The effect of water activity on transmission through FBE was also notable when the concentration gradient was high in either dry- or wet-cup isotherms.
-The non-linear trend suggests a transition in sorption or diffusion in the polymer network, which is often attributed to self-association of water inside the polymer [44], [45].
-The hole-filling mechanisms (i.e., Langmuir and Henry's type sorption) reach an equilibrium above ~0.5 water activity, and a dynamic water clustering occurs in the glassy polymeric network-activation of pooling mode sorption [45].
-That being said, the slight drifts from linearity for wet-cup limits in Figure 2 suggest the formation of less water clusters within FBE network as compared to other hygroscopic glassy polymers [46].
+The non-linear trend suggests a transition in sorption or diffusion in the polymer network, which is often attributed to self-association of water inside the polymer [39], [42].
+The hole-filling mechanisms (i.e., Langmuir and Henry's type sorption) reach an equilibrium above ~0.5 water activity, and a dynamic water clustering occurs in the glassy polymeric network-activation of pooling mode sorption [42].
+That being said, the slight drifts from linearity for wet-cup limits in Figure 2 suggest the formation of less water clusters within FBE network as compared to other hygroscopic glassy polymers [43].